TheJelmega/prog-lang/design/README.md

 A parameter pack is a set of 0 or more groups of generic parameters, of which the number and values are only known during monomorphization.
 A parameter pack is only allowed as the last generic parameter, anything following this will be interpreted as part of the parameter pack definition.
-Each group within a parameter pack, can exist out of a one or more generic parameters, which can be either type or constant parameters.
+Each group within a parameter pack, can exist out of a one or more generic parameters, which can be either type or value parameters.

 When not using parameter groups, the parameter description is optional, it is defaulted to `type`.